rjdman/machine-learning/projects/capstone/final_report.md

 * _Is the visualization thoroughly analyzed and discussed?_
 * _If a plot is provided, are the axes, title, and datum clearly defined?_-->

+![Example melspectogram][image]

+[image]: images/melspectogram.png "Example melspectogram"

+The image above is a visualisation plot from the melspectogram extraction of an audio file.
+The plot was generated using the [Librosa](https://librosa.github.io) The following characteristics can be found:

+* The y-axis shows the frequency bins in the mel scale going from 200Hz to 8000Hz.
+Any frequencies above or below are not in the human voice range in log scale.
+* The x-axis illustrates the length of the audio in seconds.
+* The colour bar on the right hand side denotes the amplitude in log scale.
+* There is no silence on either side of the graph as the audio has been trimmed.

+The rationale behind using the log scale of frequencies, is that it similar to the way in which humans process or perceive sound.

+This visual representation of the audio, shows several dimensions of data relating to sound or voice: time, frequency and amplitude.
+In my opinion, we have encoded the audio information related to a voice or sound into an image.
+This would be a great input for an image classification model using Convolutional Neural Networks.

 ### Algorithms and Techniques

 **ResNet50** is a state-of-the-art Deep Neural Network architecture with 50 layers trained on the ImageNet dataset.
 The model architecture was groundbreaking in solving the [vanishing gradient problem](https://medium.com/@anishsingh20/the-vanishing-gradient-problem-48ae7f501257) where deeper neural networks are outperformed by shallower neural networks.